 Click the Show administrative tools slider so that it displays "Yes".
 Click outside the Charms bar to exit settings.

-All administrative tools are now listed in the end of Start screen.
+All administrative tools are now listed in the end of Start screen in Windows 8 and Windows 8.1 without Update.

-Because Live Tiles on Start screen can display private or secret content, it might be necessary to disable their active previews.
+Because Live Tiles on Start screen can potentially display private, adult or confidential content, it might be necessary to disable their active previews.

-To do that, right-click or flick (touch and drag down a little) the required app and click Turn live tile off in App bar.
+To do that, right-click or flick (touch and drag down a little) the required app and click Turn live tile off in App bar or in popup menu.

 As usual, you can always re-enable active content by right-clicking the app and using the Turn live tile on command.